aleksfilipiak/zaginioneznalezione/README.md

 - it uses cookies to provide account authentication
 - it supports REST API methods like GET, POST, PUT and DELETE

 When it comes to UX subject, the idea of this app was to create very simple tu use help system.
 It supposed to help confused people in case of doubts what to do, when they find/lost some pet.
-It guide user in 3 steps.
+It guides user in 3 steps.

 ### 4 Next steps

-In very short time I planing to do:
+In very short time I plan to do:

 - [ ] Add entire "add new pet" form
 - [ ] Add validation to all input fields